OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

 Raft Overview
 ================================================================================

 This section covers some internals on how OpenNebula implements Raft.
 You do not need to know these details to effectively operate OpenNebula on HA.
-These details are provided for those who wish to learn about them to fine tune their deployments.
+These details are provided for those who wish to learn about them to fine-tune their deployments.

 A consensus algorithm is built around two concepts: